LinkedIn top 7 tips

 Create a custom LinkedIn URL

 By default, LinkedIn will give you a URL that is usually made up of your name in addition to several other letters and numbers such as https://www.linkedin.com/in/your-name-a3343417a/.
 You can edit this to make it shorter or more reflective of your profession.
 You can use your name (such as https://www.linkedin.com/in/your-name) if it is available, otherwise you may have to add a middle initial or your profession after your name such as https://www.linkedin.com/in/your-name-engineer.
-A distinctive URL on LinkedIn can help reinforce your professional brand and look better presented on a CV.
+A distinctive URL on LinkedIn can help reinforce your professionalism.